LabMaps#

 Few things about the generated graph:

-Authors are represented with their initials unless some picture url is provided.
+Authors are represented with their initials unless some picture url is provided (implicitly or explictly).

 You can hover an author to get her name.
 If you click, you have a modal with the list of publications.